Mick-AE86/Mick-AE86.github.io/Assignments/Fallout76BugExamination.md

 ### Issue 4
 ###### (Acquired from https://www.reddit.com/r/fo76/comments/a2wci6/psa_if_you_see_a_gulper_storing_a_ton_of_missiles/)
 #### Stash: Phantom weight may be acquired due to looting gulpers with 44 missles.
 The player cannot rid themselves of the weight even if their stash is empty.
-Type of testing:
+Type of testing: Black box, Functional
 ### Issue 5
 ###### (Acquired from: https://twitter.com/y_nakajima_/status/1069111762610356224)
 #### Stability and performance issue: In the Whitespring Resort area, there seems to be a bug occuring where many robots are being generated.
-Type of testing: Functional
+Type of testing: White box, Functional.
+The developers would have to test the code that spawns the robot and figure out how they could prevent the code from spawning multiple of an asset and behave correctly.